 - How to connect with your tour guide

 - The questions your tour guide really wants to hear

 - Renting a bike in [city]?
 Here’s what you need to know.

 - Common tourist traps and places you should visit instead

 Don’t forget to revisit your posts!
-Evergreen content shouldn’t require too much upkeep, but it’s always a good idea to check in and see where you can improve the content, especially if it’s received a lot of interaction from your audience.
+Evergreen content shouldn’t require too much upkeep, but it’s a good idea to check in periodically and see where you can improve the content, especially if it’s received a lot of interaction from your audience.
 For example, if people are commenting on a certain section or asking a question that the content doesn’t answer, consider updating to improve the quality of the post and keep it up to date.

 One of the best ways to see how your content is performing is to conduct a content audit.
 Continue driving traffic to your blog by reminding your social media followers about some of your best evergreen posts (especially when you make changes to them).

 For more tips on blogging, check out our content marketing guides.